-- Discover – Discover provides a free FICO credit score to all its consumer credit card accounts.
+- Your Discover® credit card or website – Discover provides a free FICO credit score to all its consumer credit card accounts.
 The scores appear on cardholders’ monthly paper and online statements.
-Don’t have a Discover® card?
+Don’t have a Discover card?
 Not a problem.
 Discover also provides free credit scores to consumers through an online tool called Credit Scorecard.
 Click here to find out more.

-- Banks – More than 100 financial institutions provide free access to FICO credit scores to their members and, in some cases, non-members.
-If your bank is on board, you can generally check your FICO score by logging onto your online banking portal.
+- Banks – More than 160 financial institutions provide free access to FICO credit scores to their members and, in some cases, non-members.
+If your bank is on board, you can generally check your FICO Score by logging onto your online banking portal.
 Click here for a list of lenders participating in the FICO® Score Open Access program.

-- Credit card companies – If you carry the right kind of plastic, you may be able to get your FICO credit score for free.
+- Credit card companies – If you carry the right kind of plastic, you may be able to get your FICO Score for free.
 (Depending on your credit card, you may get a VantageScore, instead.)
-Check out this list to see if your credit card entitles you to a free FICO score.
+Check out this list to see if your credit card entitles you to a free FICO Score.

 - Credit unions – FicoScore.com lists more than 40 credit unions that offer free credit scores to their members.
 See if you can pick out your credit union from this list or visit your credit union’s website to find out.